 Our subsidiary, Connect US, is incorporated in the United States and is a disregarded entity wholly owned by Connect SZ (before September 2018) and then by Connect HK, from a tax perspective.
-During the years ended December 31, 2019 and 2020, from a U.S. tax perspective, Connect HK is subject to U.S. federal corporate income tax at a rate of 21% and to state income tax in California at a rate of 8.84%, to the extent the income is apportionable to Connect US.
-No provision for income taxes was made for the years ended December 31, 2019 and 2020.
+Therefore, from a U.S. tax perspective, it is Connect US that is subject to U.S. federal corporate income tax at a rate of 21% during the reporting periods.
+Connect US is also subject to state income tax in California at a rate of 8.84%, to the extent of the income attributable to Connect US.
+Connect US had no profit that is subject to income tax for all periods presented, therefore, no provision for income taxes has been provided.